 Eure is a blue-collar town, with 36.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eure is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Eure who work in office and administrative support (15.64%), management occupations (9.64%), and sales jobs (9.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.80% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.80% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Eure is worth considering.